 If you plan on printing your QR code in a product packaging, business card, or in your wine bottles, there’s no need for you to make them scan from a long distance as this will only require to be scanned from a shorter distance.

-However, if you are planning to do a public display of your QR code, for example, your printing a QR code on your billboard, you need to consider the distance the QR code will be scanned from and consider the size of your QR code.
+However, if you are planning to do a public display of your QR code, for instance, your printing a QR code on your billboard, you need to consider the distance the QR code will be scanned from and consider the size of your QR code.

 You might opt for a bigger size if you are planning to have your QR codes displayed on billboards or any advertising environment that will require your QR code to be scanned from a distance.